 San Francisco Cable Car Map: Where They Go, Which One to Ride

-The Powell-Hyde and Powell-Mason lines take off from the same hub near Union Square.
-Check the signs on the cars to be sure you get on the one you intended to.
+Two lines take off from the same hub near Union Square.
+Check the signs on the cars to be sure you get on the one you intend to.

 Powell-Hyde Line (Green)

-Going from the waterfront to Union Square, the Powell-Hyde boarding area can be super-busy with long lines.
-You may get on a car faster by walking a few blocks over to the intersection of Taylor and North Point streets to catch the Powell-Mason line instead.
+The Powell-Hyde boarding area at the waterfront can be super-busy with long lines.
+You can get on a car faster by walking a few blocks over to the intersection of Taylor and North Point streets to catch the Powell-Mason line instead.

 Powell-Mason Line (Blue)

-If you're headed to Union Square from the waterfront on the cable car, the boarding area for this line is less busy than the one over at Hyde Street.
+Use the Powell-Mason line to go to Union Square from the waterfront.
+Its boarding area is less busy than the one at Hyde Street.

 California Line (Red)

 If all you want to do is say you rode a cable car, this is the one.
 It's the least busy of the three.
-It's also full of thrills as it makes one of the steepest hill climbs in the cable car system from California and Market to the top of Nob Hill, then back down to Van Ness.
+It's also full of thrills as it climbs the steep hill from California and Market to the top of Nob Hill, then runs back downhill to Van Ness.

 Fares and How to Get Cable Car Tickets

-Everyone who is older than the age of four needs a ticket to ride the cable car.
-Check current fares and how to pay on the SFMTA website.
+Everyone who is older than four needs a ticket to ride the cable car.

-Visitor Passports are available that allow unlimited cable car rides as well as the Market Street F-Line streetcar and all the city-run buses.
+Visitor Passports allow unlimited rides on cable cars, the Market Street F-Line streetcar, and city-run buses.
 You can get a paper pass or use the MuniMobile app.

-You can also get tickets and passes from machines or attended booths, which are located at Powell and Market (near Union Square) and Hyde at Beach (just below Ghirardelli Square).
+You can also get tickets and passes from machines or attended booths at Powell and Market (near Union Square) and Hyde at Beach (just below Ghirardelli Square).

-If you buy a San Francisco CityPass to get better prices on other attractions, it includes a MUNI passport.
+The San Francisco CityPass gives better prices on attractions and includes a MUNI passport.

 Boarding the Cable Car